Introduction

 In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
 These Fixed Rates tend to change from time to time.
 The Fixed Value Rate at the time of writing this article was 1.10%.

 Typically, I would recommend the S&P 500 Index due to its transparency and widespread recognition.
 Unlike volatility-controlled indices, which cap your upside potential, the S&P 500 imposes no such constraints.
 However, in this case, the cap and participation rates for the S&P 500 are insufficiently attractive to warrant consideration.
 In my opinion, none of the strategies in this annuity are ideal for accumulation, as this annuity is mainly for lifetime withdrawals.
-But if you want to choose one out of these indices, the CS Tech Edge Index might be a good option, as it offers a relatively higher participation rate, and its back-tested returns are also higher compared to other indices.
-I will discuss more on this in the next section.
+But if you want to choose one out of these indices, the UBS Tech Edge Index might be a good option, as it offers a relatively higher participation rate, and its back-tested returns are also higher compared to other indices.
+I will discuss this in detail in the next section.

 The earnings crediting formula